-If you are suffering from digestive issues, your internet travels may have led you to Irritable Bowel Syndrome.
+If you’re suffering from chronic digestive issues, your internet travels may have led you to Irritable Bowel Syndrome.
 So what is IBS?
 And, more importantly, do you have it?
 The answer to both questions is complicated.

-In this article, I’ll describe what you need to know about Irritable Bowel Syndrome including common symptoms, diagnostic criteria, and ways IBS community members manage symptoms.
+In this article, I’ll talk about what you need to know about Irritable Bowel Syndrome; including common symptoms, diagnostic criteria, and ways IBS community members manage symptoms.

 Be forewarned, you’re about to get the scoop on poop!